Using your Paycheck Protection Program (PPP) Loan

 Getting your Paycheck Protection Program loan is only the start.
 Now it’s time to make sure you use your funds correctly and take steps to meet the criteria for loan forgiveness.
-Here, we’ll cover what you need to know about your PPP loan.
+We're closely watching for updated guidance from SBA and the US Treasury regarding PPP loans and forgiveness.
+Here, we’ll cover what you need to know about your PPP loan, based on what we know so far.
 As always, reach out to your lender if you have any questions.
 We understand the importance of this loan for your business, and we’re here to help.

 There are four main aspects to using your loan correctly and receiving loan forgiveness.

-- Use funds for eligible uses only, within the eight weeks following the loan disbursement date
+- Use funds for eligible uses only, within the 24 weeks following the loan disbursement date

 - Maintain the number of employees